 Catechisms, especially since the Reformation, were laid out as questions and answers.
 The teacher (“catechist”) will ask the student (“catechumen”) a question, such as: “What is your only comfort in life and in death?”
 The catechumen would then recite, from memory, the answer.
 In the Reformed tradition, catechisms were tools for the church, the home, and the Christian school to give children and new converts the cognitive foundation of the Christian faith.
 John Calvin emphasized that “the church of God will never preserve itself without a Catechism, for it is like the seed to keep the good grain from dying out and using it to multiply from age to age.”

-On Sunday mornings, during the Catechism Service, we hold a catechism memorization class for kids that are between the ages of five and twelve.
+On Sunday mornings, during the main Catechism Service, we hold a catechism service, which is followed by a class, for children that are between the ages of five and twelve.
 The hope is to cover the entire Heidelberg Catechism every three years and that, by age twelve, the catechumen will have the entire catechism memorized.

 Maybe you’re wondering: Why not just memorize Bible verses?
 Of course, memorizing a catechism and memorizing Bible verses are not at odds with each other.
 The Christian should, in fact, do both.
 There are at least three reasons why it is good to spend much of your time in a catechism.

 First, catechisms provide the “forest” view, whereas Bible verses often give you the “tree” view.
 Indeed, both are vital.
 Consider, for example, the catechism question, “What do you believe concerning ‘the Holy Spirit’?”
 The answer is: “First, that the Spirit, with the Father and the Son, is eternal God.
 Second, that he is given also to me, so that, through true faith, he makes me share in Christ and all his benefits, comforts me, and will remain with me forever.”
 That one Q&A is bringing many Bible verses together in order to “paint the picture.”